Tyler, Texas Experienced Criminal Defense Lawyers – Helpful Guidelines

 Our firm exists to help people who have been arrested or accused of crimes in Texas and beyond.
 We have a long record of success stories from all around the country.
 We can help, but the outcome also depends on you.

 Your charges will not dismiss themselves, but a dismissal is exactly what we will fight for you.
-If you or someone you know has been arrested, please contact our experienced Tyler criminal defense lawyers at the Oberheiden Law Group, PLLC right away.
+If you or someone you know has been arrested, please contact our experienced Tyler criminal defense lawyers at Oberheiden & McMurrey, LLP right away.